Scott A. Trudell

 The introduction to Unwritten Poetry is freely available here.
 You can find reviews here:

-I have additional research interests in early Tudor culture, Renaissance pageantry, theories of lyric poetry, gender studies, formalism, and the digital humanities.
+I have additional research interests in performance studies, trans studies, media studies, civic pageantry, musicology, media studies, and the digital humanities.
 I am collaborating with Katherine Larson (English, University of Toronto) and Sarah Williams (Music History, University of South Carolina) on Early Modern Songscapes, an interdisciplinary web project on the musical performance of English Renaissance poetry.
 My work has been published in PMLA, Renaissance Studies, Shakespeare Quarterly, Studies in Philology, the Map of Early Modern London, and edited collections.
 Click here to view my publications and here for a list of recent and upcoming presentations.

 I'm honored to say that Unwritten Poetry has won the 2020 Roland H. Bainton Prize for Literature.
 The prize is one of four awarded yearly by the Sixteenth Century Society & Conference for the best books written in English dealing with four categories within the time frame of 1450–1660: Art and Music History, History and Theology, Literature, and Reference Works.
 Here is what the prize committee said about the book: